aasthas97/MS-thesis/README.md

 Read documentation [here](https://github.com/apple/turicreate)

 # Data
 This repo does not contain all the data.
-If you want to see the transforms and skeletons I used, please ask.
+If you want to see the transforms and skeletons I used, please ask.\
+Code for transformations and skeletonization is in [this directory](./image-preprocess/).

 # Using the code
 Refer to chapter 5 of the thesis for details.